robinmattern/FormR-test/docs/Setup/fr0304_Setup-App-Server-Ubuntu.md

+<a class="page-back" href="/#/Setup/fr0303_Setup-Web-Server-Ubuntu.md" >BACK - Install Web Server</a>
+<a class="page-next" href="/#/Setup/fr0305_Setup-Data-Server-Ubuntu"   >Install Database Server - NEXT</a>

-# Setup Instructions for application server, NodeJS, on Ubuntu
+## Setup Instructions for application server, NodeJS, on Ubuntu

-## Login as root to the Ubuntu server on your Vultr console
+ - Login as root to the Ubuntu server on your Vultr console

 ### 1. Install nodejs